 - Remember the earth whose skin you are: red earth, black earth, yellow earth, white earth, brown earth, we are earth. - Remember the plants, trees, animal life who all have their tribes, their families, their histories, too.
 Talk to them, listen to them.
 They are alive poems. - Remember the wind.
-Remember her voice She knows the origin of this universe. - Remember you are all people and all people Remember you are all people and all peop are you.
+Remember her voice.
+She knows the origin of this universe. - Remember you are all people and all people are you.

 Remember you are this universe and this universe is you.

 Remember all is in motion, is growing, is you.

 Remember language comes from this.
-Remember the dance language is, that life Remember.
+Remember the dance language is, that life is.